 Note:- Practice the normal pitch method at home for 20-30 days and observe a change in your pitch.
 Once the normal pitch is attained, it is easy to overcome cluttering as a whole.
 Remember to take continuous feedback from an adult family member/relative, so make a goal and work on for better fluency.

-Cluttering Strategy -2: Slow Speech
+Cluttering Therapy Strategy #2: Slow Speech

 People who clutter, often speak very fast and at an irregular rate ( i.e. keep on adding breaks), making it hard for the listener to understand.
-In cases like these, the slow speech strategy can be effective.
+In cases like these, a slow speech strategy can be effective.
 While using this technique, an individual is required to talk at an extremely slow rate and not speed up at any given point.
 Compensate an additional strategy with this that keeps on reminding you to practice slow speed regularly.
 All of this help in developing natural pauses or gathering a rhythm and further helping the listener understand what they are trying to say.

 Note:- Regularly read sentences or paragraphs from a newspaper or textbook using the slow speech strategy.
 Take notice of how it feels when you speak like way and how it sounds.
 Read in the same way to a family member as well take their feedback on how you sound.

-Cluttering Strategy -3: Over-Articulation
+Cluttering Therapy Strategy #3: Over-Articulation

-In some cases when people clutter, they tend to leave out some sounds or break them all together.
+In some cases when people clutter, they tend to leave out some sounds or break them altogether.
 If someone is having trouble understanding you, it is important to try to overemphasize on every sound so that you know they are all there.
-Articulation exercises help you gain better control over your tongue.
+Articulation Therapy exercises help you gain better control over your tongue.
 Practice reading from a book while using over-articulation.
 This is known as over-articulation.
 In this method, it is effective when you exaggerate each sound you say to the extent that it starts sounding a little silly to you.
 This will help your listener understand what you are saying.